titon/toolkit/docs/en/development/css.md

 ## Reserved Classes ##

 We try to avoid declaring global class names, but usually it can't be helped.
-Just be weary of the following classes while building your application.
+Just be weary of the following classes while building an application.

 The following classes are reserved by Toolkit: